High-tech dashboards signal big changes for auto parts suppliers

+SEOUL Samsung Electronics Co Ltd has agreed to open a $380 million home appliance manufacturing plant in the United States, in South Carolina, it said on Wednesday.

-SAN FRANCISCO, June 29 Peer at the instrument panel on your new car and you may find sleek digital gauges and multicolored screens.
+SAN FRANCISCO Peer at the instrument panel on your new car and you may find sleek digital gauges and multicolored screens.
 But a glimpse behind the dashboard could reveal what U.S. auto supplier Visteon Corp found: a mess.

 As automotive cockpits become crammed with ever more digital features such as navigation and entertainment systems, the electronics holding it all together have become a rat's nest of components made by different parts makers.